For Fans of The Expanse Who Love Romance

 Here's what you're getting:

 Feature: Gritty, politically textured world building.
 The starship corridors are cramped and functional.
+Interstellar politics are messy with competing interests and no clean heroes, and the physical world obeys its own rules without bending to make anyone comfortable.

 Advantage: You stay immersed.
 The romance unfolds inside a world that feels as real and consequential as The Expanse's solar system, not a backdrop that flatters the love story at the expense of credibility.